 The wood will burn slowly if the wood stove draught keys are adjusted in order to reduce the oxygen supply in the combustion chamber to minimum; on the other hand, wood will burn quickly if the draught keys are adjusted to admit a larger quantity of oxygen in the combustion chamber.

 ASSEMBLING THE STOVE

-Note: This section applies to models Compak, ML, RC and Nordic only.
+Note: This section applies to Nordic model only.

 INSTALLING THE FIREBRICKS